 As mentioned by TVLine, Hale’s career spanned decades, with his early claim to fame coming in 1975 when he joined the original cast of Ryan’s Hope.
 He portrayed Dr. Roger Coleridge, a role he held throughout the entire 14-year run of the show on ABC.
 For his work on the series, Hale earned two Daytime Emmy Award nominations for Best Supporting Actor in 1979 and 1980, cementing his place as a beloved figure in daytime television.

-Hale’s legacy in daytime television, with roles that touched millions of viewers, will continue to live on through his work.
+Hale’s legacy in daytime television, which includes roles that touched millions of viewers, will continue to live on through his work.
 He leaves behind a storied career and a lasting influence on the soap opera genre.